MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2-winui3-sample.md

 <!-- ====================================================================== -->
 ## Step 5: Install the Windows 10 SDK or other workload components

-Depending what what you have installed, you might need to install a Visual Studio workload, or component of a workload, such as the following, to build the sample.
+Depending on what you have installed, you might need to install a Visual Studio workload, or component of a workload, such as the following, to build the sample.

 To install the **Windows 10 SDK** component of the **Windows application development** workload: